tonywongthw/GoodRoom/README.md

 ## Our process

 As good developers do, we started off by researching the documentation for Voiceflow and Telegram API.
 As the hours passed and more snacks were consumed, we ran into an issue where ...

+We chose to eventually scrao the front-end web UI due to configuration issues to put more emphasis on backend development and integrations, maximizing quality over quantity.

 ### Built with